How they Operate

 On the other hand, some licenses barely mean anything at all.
 For example, Costa Rica is known to have very lax laws, so nearly anyone who pays the licensing fees can obtain one.
 And in Curacao, there are few requirements for start-ups, which can attract less-than-reputable casinos.
 If players do encounter a problem, they’ll receive little help from the Curacao e-Gaming Licensing Authority, who prefers to take a “hands off” approach to resolving issues.

 Among the various licenses out there, one from the UK Gambling Commission (UKGC) carries much weight, since the United Kingdom has one of the strictest requirements for gaming licenses.
-If a gaming site is licensed by the UKGC, you can feel comfortable knowing the site has been fully vetted.
+If a casino is licensed by the UKGC, you can feel comfortable knowing the site has been fully vetted.

 Some countries in the European Union don’t have clear regulations, especially pertaining to online gambling.
 However, for a casino to operate in those countries, a license is still required as they are part of the European Union.